 Founder and Lead programmer at OldTimes Software.
-Currently working on OpenKatana, the Katana engine and the Prey Cooperative modification.

 So yesterday I started getting Ictus ready for some work and I plan on hopefully doing some quick experiments either later today or tomorrow.
 Nobody knows what Ictus is at the moment other than me really, I've told other people such as Eukos some bits and bobs on it but nothing on really what I have noted down so this should hopefully be a somewhat interesting post in that regard.

 Way back in 2009 I wanted to make a game that took place in a city in the sky, that then evolved into PlanetShift around late 2010 and PlanetShift has pratically been in planning stages ever since then.
 Ictus is pretty much part of PlanetShift, it gives some backstory on things you would probably not see in PlanetShift or things that may have happened before PlanetShift takes place...
 I won't go into it too much since I don't want to give a great deal away but overall there should be a lot of depth in terms of story here.